 You need to be able to use your logo as much as you want to, anywhere you want to.

 So in this case you need to make sure your contract with your designer does transfer ownership of the final logo to you once it’s been fully paid for.
 Most designers will do that anyway – I have slightly different Terms and Conditions for logo design projects to allow for that – but if your designer is trying to keep full ownership of your logo design, that’s a bad sign.
 The only thing they really need to keep is the right to use it in their portfolio – to be able to say ‘I designed this logo’ and use that to promote their services.

 Do you need to own the copyright?

-Obligatory disclaimer: I’m not a solicitor, so if you have any questions about copyright or your design contract, you should seek professional advice.
+Obligatory disclaimer: I’m not a solicitor so this post is for informational purposes only and doesn’t constitute legal advice.
+If you have any questions about copyright, licensing or contracts, you should seek appropriate professional advice.

 Never miss a post

 Enter your details to get my latest content by email, including exclusive tips and offers, just for subscribers.